marregui/minicron/README.md

 # minicron

-CRON scheduler from a branch    that
+CRON scheduler from a branch